Solihull: Association football

+Rugby football

 Birmingham & Solihull R.F.C., known as "the Bees", compete in Midlands 4 West (South) league as of 2020–21.
 The club had a brief period in the RFU Championship (the second tier of English Rugby) in 2010.
 The club played at a ground in the Solihull town centre at Sharmans Cross Road until August 2010 when they were relegated from the Championship.
 Following a brief spell at Solihull Moors' Damson Park ground the club now play at Portway.
 Other amateur clubs play in the borough at various levels.

 Former England Captain and World Cup winner Martin Johnson is from Solihull.

 Former Premiership side Wasps who entered administration and were relegated in 2022 will share Damson Park with Solihull Moors for their return to competitive rugby in the RFU Championship in 2023.